mattjohnsonpint/TimeZoneConverter/README.md

 Usually, the latter is reserved for edge cases, and for newly-introduced zones that may or may not have been published to official sources yet.

-**Important:** Since this data can change whenver new time zones are introduced from any of these sources, it is recommended that you always use the most current revision, and check for updates regularly.
+**Important:** Since this data can change whenever new time zones are introduced from any of these sources, it is recommended that you always use the most current revision, and check for updates regularly.

 ## Example Usage